Alligator, Crocodile, Iguana, and Venomous Lizard Bites

 Venomous lizards include the following:

-• Gila monster (Heloderma suspectum), present in the southwestern US and Mexico
+• Gila monster (Heloderma suspectum), present in the southwestern United States and Mexico

 • Beaded lizard (H. horridum) of Mexico

 Symptoms and signs of venomous lizard bites include intense pain, swelling, ecchymosis, lymphangitis, and lymphadenopathy.
 Systemic manifestations, including weakness, sweating, thirst, headache, and tinnitus, may develop in moderate or severe cases.
 Cardiovascular collapse occurs rarely.
-The clinical course is similar to that of a minimal to moderate envenomation by a larger species of rattlesnake (see Symptoms and Signs of Snakebites).
+The clinical course is similar to that of a minimal to moderate envenomation by a larger species of rattlesnake (see Symptoms and Signs of Snakebites) without the development of coagulopathy.

 Treatment in the field involves removing the lizard’s jaws by using pliers, applying a flame to the lizard’s chin, or immersing the animal entirely underwater.
-In a hospital, treatment is supportive and similar to that for pit viper envenomation; no antivenom is available.
+Any bite with systemic symptoms should be evaluated in a hospital setting.
+In the hospital, treatment is supportive (observation and wound care).
+No antivenom is available.
 The wound should be probed with a small needle for broken or shed teeth and then cleaned.
-If the wound is deep, an x-ray can be done to rule out a retained foreign body or bone fracture.
+If the wound is deep, a radiograph can be performed to exclude a retained foreign body or bone fracture.
 Prophylactic antibiotics are usually not recommended.

 Iguanas

 Bites and claw injuries from iguanas are becoming more frequent as more iguanas are kept as pets.
 Wounds are superficial, and treatment is local.
 Soft-tissue infection is uncommon, but when infection occurs, Salmonella is a common cause; infection can be treated with a fluoroquinolone.
-A secondary but growing concern is infection with Serratia marcescens
+A secondary but still growing concern is infection with Serratia marcescens, which is usually sensitive to trimethoprim/sulfamethoxazole.

 Alligators and crocodiles

 Alligator and crocodile bites usually result from handling; however, rarely, native encounters occur.
-Bites are not venomous, are notable for a high frequency of soft-tissue infections by Aeromonas species (usually Aeromonas hydrophila), and are generally treated as major trauma.
+Bites are not venomous but are notable for a high frequency of soft-tissue infections by Aeromonas species (usually Aeromonas hydrophila).
+There are generally severe soft-tissue and orthopedic injuries, and patients may require thorough evaluation (1).

 Drugs Mentioned In This Article